 The number of years spent in school also increased for males from an average of 8 years to 12.6 years between 1900 and 1980.
-The proportion of time devoted to education, however, only increased from 17 to 18 percent.
+The proportion of time devoted to education, however, only in-

 Change in distribution patterns of major life activities are very different for women.
 As more women have entered the labor force, an historic increase has taken place in the proportion of time spent in work outside the home.
 Since 1900, the average number of years women spend in the labor force increased from 6.3 to 27.5 years and from 13 percent of the lifespan to 36 percent.